daleblackwood/cookpot/README.md

 **For example:**, to play a smoke particle effect:

+1. Create a CookGFXList resource.
-1. Add a scene with a smoke particle called "smoke" to a CookGFXList resource.
+1. Add a scene with a smoke particle called something like `res://gfx/smoke.tsn` to the CookGFXList resource.
 2. Add the CookGFXList resource to the CookGFX scene (or assign via code)
-3. Call `CookGFX.fire("smoke", global_transform.origin)`
+3. Call `CookGFX.fire(self, "smoke", global_transform.origin)`

 ## How to Use

-Add the plugin to your Godot project.
-Get it done.
+Add the plugin to your Godot project and you're ready to go.